2lenet/flex/README.md

 Just change this repository the first methode is OK

-For the flex.2le.net run update.sh on Japet
+For the flex.2le.net run update.sh on Japet after change this repo